Indio, California: History

-Coachella and Thermal soon became larger cities than Indio, but Indio remained the "Hub of the Valley", as it was called.
-With the burning of the majority of Thermal and the decline of Coachella, Indio grew again.
-By 1930, Indio was a thriving area and incorporated.
+By the 1920s nearby towns Coachella and Thermal remained larger than Indio, though Indio became known as the "Hub of the Valley" as a center of commerce.
+After a large fire burned much of Thermal and with a period of relative decline in Coachella, Indio once again grew.
+In 1930, Indio incorporated as a city.
 On September 6, 1930, storekeeper Fred Kohler received the first business license in Indio.

-Indio was also aided by the visiting soldiers from Patton's training grounds in Chiriaco Summit located 30 miles to the east.
+During the Second World War, Indio was also aided by the visiting soldiers from General George S. Patton's desert training grounds across southeastern California and headquartered in the remote station of Chiriaco Summit located 30 miles to the east.